kevinjohnny/study-projects/README.md

 # dio-bootcamps
-Repository to jeep my projects from the DIO bootcamps
+Repository to keep my projects from the DIO bootcamps

+Learning from:

+- Back-end Java - Santander Bootcamp 2024
+- Coding The Future Vivo - Python AI Backend Developer